kokx/autohome/README.md

 and bootstrapping them somehow.
 This, however, seems prone to bugs.
 It might be better to be able to configure some repeating jobs, which will be executed regularly.
 Which would require us to roll our own.

+Since rolling our own was quick and simple enough (and probably works good enough as well, with some considerations), we will use this for now.